MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v2.md

 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

-The following are the key benefits of using Docker task as compared to directly using docker client binary in script.
+The following are the key benefits of using the Docker task instead of directly using Docker client binary in a script.

 - **Integration with Docker registry service connection** - The task makes it easy to use a Docker registry service connection for connecting to any container registry.
-Once logged in, the user can author follow up tasks to execute any tasks/scripts by leveraging the login already done by the Docker task.
-For example, you can use the Docker task to sign in to any Azure Container Registry and then use a subsequent task/script to build and push an image to this registry.
+Once signed in, you can add follow up tasks that execute other tasks or scripts by leveraging the sign on used by the Docker task.
+For example, use the Docker task to sign in to any Azure Container Registry and then use another task or script to build and push an image to the registry.

-- **Metadata added as labels** - The task adds traceability-related metadata to the image in the form of the following labels -
+- **Metadata added as labels** - The task adds traceability-related metadata to the image in the following labels -
   - com.azure.dev.image.build.buildnumber
   - com.azure.dev.image.build.builduri
   - com.azure.dev.image.build.definitionname